 - The things in your life that are truly important to you become clear to you.

 But those that have withstood the test of time are the real thing.
-The friends that you can call up out of the blue even if its been awhile and pick up right where you left off.
-The ones who know the unfiltered you, have seen you at your best and your worst, and have gone through parenting highs and lows with you.
-Those are your friends for life and you know how fortunate you are to have them in your own happy “framily.”
+The people you can call up out of the blue even if its been awhile and you pick up right where you left off.
+The ones who know the unfiltered you, have seen you at your best and your worst, and have gone through life’s highs and lows with you.
+Those are your friends for life and you know how fortunate you are to have them.
+And they, you.

 #5 You know yourself really well